 Configuring OSPF Passive Interfaces

-We can prevent this configuring “passive-interface”.
+We can prevent this by configuring “passive-interface”.
 We can configure OSPF passive interfaces using passive-interface command in router configuration mode.

 This command tells OSPF not to send hello packets on desired interfaces.
 But still, allow that network to be advertised to other routers.
 Figure 2, below illustrates the configuration of the passive interfaces.